Prepper First Aid Kit: Complete Checklist & Guide

 - Larger quantities and redundancy for resupply delays measured in days or weeks, not hours.

-- Trauma-focused items such as a commercial tourniquet, hemostatic dressings, and chest seals.
+- Trauma-focused items like a commercial tourniquet, hemostatic dressings, and chest seals.

 - Personalized prescriptions and chronic-care supplies for every household member.